snori74/linuxupskillchallenge/1-Welcome.md

-# Welcome to the challange!
+# Welcome to the challenge!

 ## Congratulatons on making the commitment!